FlowFuse/website/src/blog/2024/04/building-an-admin-panel-in-node-red-with-dashboard-2.md

 ## Enabling FlowFuse User Authentication

 Before proceeding further, let’s enable FlowFuse user authentication.
 This step adds an extra layer of protection to our dashboard by adding a login page that restricts access exclusively to registered FlowFuse users.
-Additionally, it further simplifies the process for the FlowFuse Multiuser addon to track and access logged-in users data on the dashboard.
+Additionally, it further simplifies the process for the FlowFuse Multiuser addon to track and access logged-in user's data on the dashboard.

 1. Navigate to the instance setting.
 2. Select the “Security” tab.